 Decades On: So where to for Group Relations in South Africa?

-Through a visual display we will present an historical overview of the group relations work in the Tavistock tradition done in South Africa as a way of thinking about our future contributions through group relations work.
-We will focus on the different organisations/role players that offered and are still offering group relations interventions in the different spheres of daily life in South Africa.
-The various contributions of the Tavistock Institute to the South African fraternity will also be highlighted.
+Through a visual display we present an historical overview of the group relations work in the Tavistock tradition done in South Africa as a way of thinking about our future contributions through group relations work.
+We focus on the different organisations/role players that offered and are still offering group relations interventions in the different spheres of daily life in South Africa.
+The various contributions of the Tavistock Institute to the South African fraternity is also be highlighted.

 Michelle S. May is a professor at the department of Industrial and Organisational Psychology at the University of South Africa (UNISA).
 She is a registered clinical psychologist.
 Michelle received extensive training in the field of group consultation, under which from ISLA and the Tavistock Institute (UK), and has also consulted in various programmes of this nature – nationally and internationally.
 She has been part of the team who has designed and planned the Robben Island diversity experience (RIDE) and has been taken up the role of director, director of the training group and associate director from 2000 until 2014.
 She has also been part of the Group Relations workshops at UNISA since 2000, the South African Today conference series and the IGSPO Group Relations workshops.
 She has also been a member of consultancy staff on the first group relations, Leading our Transformation, hosted by TILT international.